w-yue/arion-dp-2/benchmark/Arion-DP_Benchmark.md

 | via Arion  |	9000  |	9586.03 		 |    101.7%     |       17.07  |
 | direct	 |  9000  |	9426.22 		 |    100%       |         26.23  |

 The tests are measured by running *netperf* using the *TCP_STREAM* test.
 Since the test is mostly done using a single core for network processing(as also observed during the test), for default mtu 1500 tests, above number is constrained by the available CPU resources of a single core.
 An interesting observation is XDP/eBPF driver mode has noticable better throughput than direct.
-It looks like longer data pipeline helps here.
-This can be further studied but not the focus for now.
+It looks like longer data pipeline might help here.
+This can be further studied but not the focus point for now.

 TCP throughput benchmark is extreamly useful for applications like:
  - AL/ML applications which requre access to large amount of data;